cloudfoundry/stratos/website/docs/deploy/cloud-foundry/cloud-foundry.md

 ## Use SSO Login

 By default Stratos will present its own login UI and only supports username and password authentication with your UAA.
-You can configure Stratos to use UAA's login UI by specifying the  the `SSO_LOGIN` environment variable in the manifest, for example:
+You can configure Stratos to use UAA's login UI by specifying the `SSO_LOGIN` environment variable in the manifest, for example:

 ```
 applications: